sinaapak/RADS-reference-implementation/README.md

 # RADS: Relational Adversarial Deviation Score

-This repository is a manuscript-aligned reference implementation of:
+This repository provides a manuscript-aligned reference implementation.
+Exact reproduction of the reported numerical results requires the original aligned Apple/S&P 500 dataset and final experimental split, which are not included in the available files.

 > Relational Adversarial Deviation Score for Robust Multi-Modal Stock Market
 > Prediction under Data Poisoning Attacks